pontem-network/sp-docs/tutorials/aptos-tutorial.md

     └── sources
         └── dependencies
             ├── AptosFramework
-                ├── Account.move
+                ├── account.move
-                ├── AccountUtils.move
+                ├── coin.move
                 ........
             └── MoveStdlib
-                ├── ASCII.move
+                ├── string.move
-                ├── Signer.move
+                ├── signer.move
-                ├── Vector.move
+                ├── vector.move
                 ........
 ```

 `MoveStdlib` - standard library of the Move language consisting of modules that are indispensable such as functions
 to work with vectors and signers.

-`AptosFramework` - a set of modules specific to the Aptos blockchain, like the `Coin` module for an ERC20-like fungible token,
+`AptosFramework` - a set of modules specific to the Aptos blockchain, like the `coin` module for an ERC20-like fungible token,
-and `Account` for the account metadata.
+and `accoint` for the account metadata.

 ### Resources and storage